awhampton/CIS561/hw5/README.md

 /* no other x assignments in the containing scope */
 ```

-Hopefully this difference isn't too much of a departure from the intended behavior!
+Hopefully this difference isn't too much of a departure from the intended implementation!
 As a benefit, the scope on the branch provides the quack programmer with a bit more flexibility.